gnodi/danf/resource/private/doc/test/events.md

 ### Define events

-Ok now, we have our configuration, our classes and their derived objects injected into each other on both the client and server sides.
+Ok now, we have our configuration, our classes and their derived objects injected into each other on both client-side and server-side.
 The next step is to define events which will use these objects.

 On the server side, we define events triggered by HTTP requests: